stephengold/Acorus/README.md

 [The Acorus Project][acorus] provides a user-interface library for [the jMonkeyEngine (JME) game engine][jme].

+It contains 2 sub-projects:

+ 1. AcorusLibrary: the Acorus runtime library (in Java)
+ 2. AcorusExamples: demos, examples, and non-automated test software (in Java)

-Complete source code (in Java) is provided under
+Complete source code is provided under
 [a 3-clause BSD license][license].